OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_Transport_Layer_Security.md

 In order to defend against this type of attack, the site must use be added to the [preload list](https://hstspreload.org).

-### Client Certificates

-* Certificates not tied to individual
-* Certificates from a public CA
-* Generating certs with matching Issuer and CN/SAN
-* Header spoofing

 ## How to Test

 There are a large number of scanning tools that can be used to identify weaknesses in the SSL/TLS configuration of a service, including both dedicated tools and general purpose vulnerability scanners.
 Some of the more popular ones are: